Follow Us

 What can you do?

-• Buy clothing or furniture second hand.
+Find a new home for unwanted items by offering them to others in your community.
 You can swap things you don't need or are looking for at websites such as Freecycle or Freegle